GobySoft/netsim/src/doc/markdown/page10_architecture.md

 The *audioserver* core components are diagrammed in detail in the figure below.
 Note that the ProcessorThread shown is the *processor_echo* stub, thus not showing the publish/subscribe interfaces for the LAMSS Virtual Ocean processor plugin (which includes sending `impulse_response` and subscribing to `impulse_request`).

+Only three modems are shown here to keep the figure readable.
+Additional modems are supported by `netsim_core` in an analogous way.

 ![](../figures/netsim_core_interfaces.svg)